Vaginal Cancer: The Basics

 Author: OncoLink Team

 Vaginal cancer is cancer that starts in the vagina.
 It is caused by vaginal cells growing out of control.
-As the number of cells grow, they form into a tumor.
+As the number of cells grows, they form a tumor.

 Vaginal cancer that has spread from the vagina to another part of the body is called metastatic cancer.